 Parents and Students:

 Please contact me at anytime by emailing (it's the best way): firstname.lastname@example.org .
 I welcome any questions, concerns, or any information that I need to know in order to ensure our students achieve many successes throughout this school year and beyond.

 A bit about me...

-Hi!
-My name is Ms. Bell and this is my 5th year as a Reading Specialist at AUGS and my 14th year of teaching Reading/Language Arts.
-I work with students in the 6th, 7th and 8th grades.
+This is my 11th year as a Reading Specialist at AUGS and my 18th year of teaching Reading/Language Arts.
+I work with students from all teams in grades 6th, 7th and 8th grades that qualify for tierd services.
 I am excited to help all students meet and exceed their learning potential.